Charlie Gard's parents await decision from European Court of Human Rights

 Mr Justice Francis concluded that life support treatment should end and said Charlie should be allowed to die with dignity.

-Three Court of Appeal judges upheld that ruling in May and three Supreme Court justices on Thursday dismissed a further challenge by the couple after a hearing in London.
+Three Court of Appeal judges upheld that ruling in May and three Supreme Court justices on Thursday dismissed a further challenge by the couple.

-Mr Justice Francis had made a ruling on April 11 after a trial in the Family Division of the High Court in London.
+Mr Justice Francis had made a ruling after a trial in the Family Division of the High Court in London.

 He heard that Charlie, who was born on August 4 last year, had a form of mitochondrial disease, a condition which causes progressive muscle weakness and brain damage.